What are Checklists?

-When a stage is completed.
-Then, the corresponding guide wins the thick, the progress bar fills up some more.
+When a stage is completed, then, the corresponding guide wins the thick, and the progress bar fills up some more.

 How do end-users operate Checklists?

-These guides will direct and support you all the way.
+After this point, the only thing you should do now is to click on a guide's name and follow its steps.
+All guides on our Onboarding Checklist will direct and support you all the way.
 And, within NO TIME, you will

 With each completed guide, you will see that your progress on the bar is increasing and, gradually, you get close to being a successful UserGuiding user by finishing this journey we structured for you.